 For this purpose, these agreements must, cumulatively, (1) 'allow the users of the concerned goods or services an equitable part of the resulting benefit', (2) 'not impose on the undertakings concerned any restrictions which are not indispensable to the attainment of these objectives', and (3) 'not afford such undertakings the possibility of eliminating competition from a substantial part of the market for the goods or services at issue'.
-Provided that each of these criteria are fulfilled, the undertakings may be exempt from the respective sanction that can occur in the case of vertical agreements.
+Provided that all of these criteria are fulfilled, the undertakings may be exempt from the sanctions applicable in cases of vertical agreements.
 However, it is highly unlikely that a cartel agreement could qualify for such an exemption.

 The AdC has also made it clear that the 'state action' defence is not widely available to justify coordination between operators.
-In fact, according to the AdC, the state must refrain from promoting arrangements between competitors, as addressed in a case concerning meetings promoted by the government of the Azores with several milk producers in which commercial conditions might have been discussed.
-The AdC closed the case without imposing any sanctions, but recommended that the government of the Azores end the practice and refrain from acting in any way that could potentially facilitate collusive behaviour in the region.
+In fact, according to the AdC, the state must refrain from promoting arrangements between competitors, and this was addressed in a case concerning meetings promoted by the government of the Azores with several milk producers in which commercial conditions might have been discussed.
+The AdC closed the case without imposing any sanctions but recommended that the government of the Azores end the practice and refrain from acting in any way that could potentially facilitate collusive behaviour in the region.

 i Legal framework

-Despite not being explicit in the law, this mechanism is understood as applying exclusively to cartel cases and does not apply to the other offences provided for in Article 9 (decisions of associations of undertakings and concerted practices).
+Despite not being explicit in the law, this mechanism is understood as applying exclusively to cartel cases and does not apply to the other offences provided for in Article 9 on decisions by associations of undertakings and concerted practices.

-However, the AdC admitted a leniency application in a case of exchange of information without suspicion of cartel activity.54 The point is that this limitation to cartels is no more than a direct application of the constitutional principle of proportionality according to which the AdC cannot resort to a mechanism that is not strictly necessary and appropriate (Article 18(2) of the Portuguese Constitution).
+However, the AdC admitted a leniency application in a case of exchange of information without suspicion of cartel activity.62 The point is that this limitation to cartels is no more than a direct application of the constitutional principle of proportionality according to which the AdC cannot resort to a mechanism that is not strictly necessary and appropriate.63

 The Portuguese leniency regime, provided under Articles 75 to 82 of the Competition Act, lays out a regime that allows the AdC to grant immunity from fines or a reduction of fines in administrative proceedings concerning prohibited practices under Article 9 of the Competition Act.